Bulk-Edge Correspondence for Finite Two-dimensional Ergodic Disordered Systems: Nontriviality of the Bulk Index

 \end{theorem} As one expects, the proof follows a standard deformation argument: as in \cite{Schulz-Baldes01homotopy}, we construct a continuous path from $\mathcal{H}_{\omega}$ to the deterministic Hamiltonian $\mathcal{H}_{per}$ such that \textit{the interval $\mathcal{I}=(\lambda_0-\delta,\lambda_0+\delta)$ introduced in Theorem \ref{thm_anderson_localization} is always an Aizenman-Molchanov mobility gap of the deformed Hamiltonian along the path}.
 Then, by the continuity and integrality of the bulk index, we conclude the proof of Theorem \ref{thm_invariant_index}.
-In fact, following a similar deformation argument, one can also show that the infinite sum in the refined index \eqref{eq_refined_bulk_index} is small if the disorder is sufficiently weak, which shows that the refined index \eqref{eq_refined_bulk_index} is non-trivial; the details are left to the interested reader.

 \begin{remark} Theorem \ref{thm_invariant_index} indicates that the bulk medium is topologically nontrivial even in the presence of disorder.
 We point out that this result only holds under a weak disorder.
 In fact, let us incorporate the strength parameter $s>0$ and consider the Hamiltonian